openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This specification introduces the following representations to exchange verifiable credentials objectes between OpenID OPs and RPs.

-* The JWT claim `verifiable_presentations` used as generic container to embed verifiable presentation objects into ID tokens or userinfo responses.
+* The JWT claim `verifiable_presentations` used as generic container to embed verifiable presentation objects into ID tokens or userinfo responses (see (#verifiable_presentations)).
-* The new token types "VP Token" used as generic container for verifiable presentation objects in authentication and token responses in addition to ID Tokens.
+* The new token types "VP Token" used as generic container for verifiable presentation objects in authentication and token responses in addition to ID Tokens (see (#vp_token)).

-All representations share the same container format.
+All representations share the same container format (see (#container_format)).

+Verifiers request verifiable presentations using the `claims` parameter as defined in (@!OpenID) and a syntax based on DIF Presentation exchange (see (#request_syntax)).

+# Response Extensions

+## verifiable_presentations {#verifiable_presentations}

+Verifiable credential objects can be exchanged between OP and RP enveloped in JWT claims in ID tokens or userinfo responses.

+This specification introduces the following JWT claim for that purpose:

+- `verifiable_presentations`:  A claim whose value is a verifiable presentations container object as defined above.

+This claim can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
+It MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).

+Note that above claim has to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
+They are used as part of a verifiable credential or presentation in JWT format.
+They are not meant to include complete verifiable credentials or verifiable presentations objects which is the purpose of the claims defined in this specification.

+## vp_token {#vp_token}

+This specifications introduces the following new token:

+* VP Token: a token containing a verifiable presentations container as defined above.
+Such a token is provided to the RP in addition to an `id_token` in the `vp_token` parameter.

+`vp_token` is provided in the same response as the `id_token`.
+Depending on the response type, this can be either the authentication response or the token response.
+Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.

+If the `vp_token` is returned in the frontchannel, a hash of the respective token MUST be included in `id_token`.

-# Container Format
+# Container Format {#container_format}

+The `verifiable_presentations` element in a ID Token or userinfo response as well as the `vp_token` share the same verifiable presentation container format.

 A verifiable presentation container is an array of objects, each of them containing the following fields: